untangledco/streaming/README.md

 	git config sendemail.to '~otl/untangledco@lists.sr.ht'

-We also accept changes via [pull requests](https://github.com/untangledco/streaming/pulls).
+We also accept changes via [pull request](https://github.com/untangledco/streaming/pulls).

 ### Commit messages

-Commit messages follow the same format used by the [Go] project (among others).
+Commit messages follow the same format used by the [Go] project (and others).
 The commit subject starts with the affected package name then a brief description of the change.
 The body may contain an explanation of the change and why it was made.
+For example:

+	sdp: store attributes as key-value pairs

+	This matches what the spec allows, and lets users not worry about encoding.

 [Go]: https://go.dev/doc/contribute#commit_messages